Chart Color Schemes

 Blackwood shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Blackwood's educational attainment is notably higher than broader benchmarks.
-Among residents aged 15+, 42.4% hold university qualifications, compared to 25.7% in South Australia (SA) and 28.1% in the SA4 region.
-Bachelor degrees are most common at 25.4%, followed by postgraduate qualifications at 11.3% and graduate diplomas at 5.7%.
-Vocational credentials are also prominent, with 28.5% of residents aged 15+ holding them - advanced diplomas at 10.5% and certificates at 18.0%.
+Educational attainment in Blackwood is significantly higher than broader benchmarks.
+As of 2016, 42.4% of residents aged 15 and above held university qualifications, compared to 25.7% in South Australia (SA) as a whole and 28.1% in the SA4 region.
+Bachelor degrees are the most common at 25.4%, followed by postgraduate qualifications at 11.3% and graduate diplomas at 5.7%.
+Trade and technical skills are also prominent, with 28.5% of residents holding vocational credentials – advanced diplomas at 10.5% and certificates at 18.0%.

-Educational participation is high, with 26.3% of residents currently enrolled in formal education.
+Educational participation is notably high, with 26.3% of residents currently enrolled in formal education as of 2016.
 This includes 9.6% in primary education, 6.6% in secondary education, and 5.4% pursuing tertiary education.

 Frequently Asked Questions - Education